Highway to Hell

 Is NH0101 road from Kabul to Kandahar dangerous?

-This highway is a key portion of the roads of the country.
-Rebuilt after 2001 with American and Japanese funding and opened to traffic in December 2003, the road is totally paved but its conditions are awful, with potholes, ruts, destroyed bridges and visible symbols of two decades of war, corruption, and neglect.
-This road is extremely dangerous because the Taliban and insurgent attacks and ambushes, roadside bombs, extreme weather condition and local militias acting as ‘traffic police’.
+This highway is a vital artery of the country's road network.
+Rebuilt after 2001 with American and Japanese funding and opened to traffic in December 2003, the road is totally paved but its conditions are awful, with potholes, ruts, destroyed bridges, and visible symbols of two decades of war, corruption, and neglect.
+This road is extremely dangerous due to Taliban and insurgent attacks and ambushes, roadside bombs, extreme weather conditions, and local militias acting as ‘traffic police’.
 Keep in mind that Taliban fighters, whose attacks burnished this road’s reputation as “The Highway of Death,” are again Afghanistan’s rulers.
-The narrow, winding road climbs 600-meters through the Kabul gorge; however, the brutal landscape and poor infrastructure is only part of the problem.
+The narrow, winding road climbs 600 meters through the Kabul gorge; however, the brutal landscape and poor infrastructure are only part of the problem.
 The road snakes deep through Taliban territory, and the threat of insurgency is what makes Highway 1 so dangerous.

 Can I drive the Highway to Hell?

-Travelling through the area is not recommended.
-If you do choose this route please check up to date information due to the security situation.
-Obviously you would have to really (!) check what is going on now.
-You might want to contact your embassy in Kabul as they have really the best info about terrorist attacks, ongoing armed conflict, risk of kidnapping and high crime rate.
+Traveling through the area is not recommended.
+If you do choose this route, please check up-to-date information due to the security situation.
+Obviously, you would have to really (!) check what is going on now.
+You might want to contact your embassy in Kabul as they have the best info about terrorist attacks, ongoing armed conflict, the risk of kidnapping, and the high crime rate.

 Pic: Leonard J. DeFrancisci [CC BY-SA 3.0 (https://creativecommons.org/licenses/by-sa/3.0) or GFDL (http://www.gnu.org/copyleft/fdl.html)], via Wikimedia Commons